 Video interviews are used by an increasing number of employers to sift through candidates for internships, graduate schemes and other professional roles.
-Skype interviews are used as part of the interview process either early on or at a later stage when the interviewee and interviewer(s) are not able to be in the same room.
-This could be due to work commitments or being in different cities.
+Interviews over Zoom or teams are now routinely used as part of the interview process due to current social distancing restrictions around Covid-19.

 Today, many of us interact on social media daily which includes posting images and videos.
 However, the prospect of being recorded as part of an interview process can be a daunting one.

-What is the difference between video and skype interviews?
+What is the difference between video and Skype/Zoom interviews?

 Video interviews often consist of pre-recorded questions and the candidate is looking at the camera and answering the questions (usually within a set time frame).
 There might also be additional tasks such as a written exercise or a numerical test.

 Skype, Zoom or Teams interviews are live and could involve video or just audio.
 It is possible that you will be able to see the interviewer(s) and interact with them.

 These types of interview should be taken as seriously as any other interview i.e. face-to-face or telephone.
 Below are some tips to help you prepare.

 Respond to the invitation for an online interview

 You are likely to be offered this type of interview via email or through your online application.
 Respond in a professional and timely manner as you will need to select and confirm a suitable date and time.